marcomole00/sweng2-rp-mole/report.md

 The developer writes the specification of the Pod in a YAML file, and the IDE sends a request to the registry to retrieve the configuration options of the specified image.

-This solution provides very little overhead on the registry, since the registry only has to reply to the request of the IDE with the configuration schema of the requested image.
-The registry does not have to store any additional information, since the configuration schema is stored in the registry as a JSON object.
+This solution provides very little overhead on the registry, since the registry only has to reply to the request of the Language Server with the configuration schema of the requested image.

 This information is then checked against the PodSpec.containers.env object, which is the object where all the environment variables of the specific containers are specified.
 The results of this analysis are then shown to the user as warnings or error marks in the IDE.